List of characters in the Breaking Bad franchise: Lyle

 Lyle (portrayed by Harrison Thomas) is the assistant manager of the Los Pollos Hermanos restaurant chain's Albuquerque store.
-He is loyal to Gus and takes great pride in his work, but is oblivious to Gus' role in the illegal drug trade.
+He is loyal to Gus and takes great pride in his work, but is oblivious to Gus's role in the illegal drug trade.
 Lyle is temporarily promoted to store manager while Gus recovers after he is wounded in the shootout with Lalo and tells Lyle he is unable to come into work due to a family emergency.

 Margarethe Ziegler

 Margarethe Ziegler (portrayed by Andrea Sooch) is the widow of Werner Ziegler.
-When Werner was constructing the meth lab for Gus Fring, he escaped to rendezvous with Margarethe, and she planned to visit him in New Mexico.
-After Werner inadvertently revealed construction details to Lalo, Gus realized that Lalo could learn the whole plan and report him to cartel leaders, so he ordered Werner's death.
-Because Werner escaped on his watch, Mike took responsibility.
-After promising Werner his crew would be returned to Germany unharmed and that there would be a story about his death that satisfied his wife, Mike had Werner call his wife at the airport and convince her to return to Germany.
-Mike then shot Werner, and his death was made to look like the result of a construction accident.
+While Werner is constructing the meth lab for Gus Fring, he escapes to rendezvous with Margarethe, as she plans to visit him in New Mexico.
+After Werner inadvertently reveals construction details to Lalo, Gus realizes that Lalo could learn the whole plan and report him to cartel leaders, so he orders Werner's death.
+Because Werner escaped on his watch, Mike takes responsibility.
+After promising Werner his crew would be returned to Germany unharmed and that there will be a story about his death that satisfies his wife, Mike has Werner call his wife at the airport and convince her to return to Germany.
+Mike then shoots Werner, and his death is made to look like the result of a construction accident.

 Lalo later uses an alias to converse with Margarethe at a bar in Germany and finds that she believes Werner died in a cave in, but saved his crew.
 The next day, Lalo watches Margarethe leave for work, then breaks into her home.
 Using a clue she provided in their conversation the night before, Lalo finds another lead that will enable him to find Werner's crew.
 Margarethe unexpectedly returns home to retrieve her cell phone, and her dog barks at something upstairs.
-Margarethe ascends the stairs to search, and Lalo prepares to kill her, but then escapes through a window without being seen.
+Margarethe ascends the stairs to search, and Lalo prepares to kill her, but he escapes through a window without being noticed.